 But as I said above, be sure to pursue a masters degree alongside.
 Keep studying!

-After you obtain your masters degree, try and obtain a better teaching position at the school level, or if possible, a lectureship at the college level where you can teach bachelors students.
+After you obtain your B.Ed. or Masters degree, try and obtain a teaching position at the secondary school level.

 Again, don't stop studying yourself :)!
 Enroll yourself in a PhD program alongside and work hard towards writing a good thesis.